Ali S Khan, MD, MPH, MBA

 Dean, UNMC College of Public Health

-Dr. Khan received his Doctor of Medicine from the State University of New York Downstate Medical Center in Brooklyn, NY, and completed a joint residency in internal medicine and pediatrics at the University of Michigan.
-He later went on to pursue a Masters of Public Health (MPH) from Emory University.
+Dr. Khan received his medical degree from the State University of New York Downstate Medical Center in Brooklyn, NY, and completed a joint residency in internal medicine and pediatrics at the University of Michigan.
+He received a master's degree in public health from Emory University.